chef/chef-web-docs/chef_master/source/windows.rst

      deny_rights :read, 'MORDOR\Minions' # Oops, not specific enough
    end

-Because the ``inherits`` property is not specified, the chef-client will default it to ``true``, which will ensure that security settings for existing files remain unchanged.
+Because the ``inherits`` property is not specified, the Chef Infra Client will default it to ``true``, which will ensure that security settings for existing files remain unchanged.

 .. end_tag